Characterisation of chaos in meteoroid streams. Application to the Geminids: Method

-The light blue rectangle represents the initialisation phase of the FLI.
+The blue rectangles in Fig. 1 represent the initialisation phase of the FLI (light blue) and of the OFLI (darker blue).
 The initialisation phase ends when the value of the indicator first levels off.
-The OFLI has a very short initialisation phase: it reaches its first plateau in a year or less (around one period), whereas the FLI's takes about 40 years (around 8\% of the total integration time).
+The OFLI has a very short initialisation phase: it reaches its first plateau in 0.6 years, whereas that of the FLI takes between 37 and 58 years depending on the particle (between 7.4\% and 11.6\% of the total integration time).
 The definition of this initialisation phase is less clear for the mMEGNO.

-A black dashed line marks a close encounter with the Earth (the particle's distance to Earth was smaller than its Hill radius).
-We wanted to test the impact of a close encounter since meteoroids are characterised by their numerous encounters with planets.
-This close encounter happened as the initialisation phase for the FLI barely ended.
+For the first particle, a black dashed line marks a close encounter with the Earth (the particle's distance to Earth was smaller than its Hill radius).
+We wanted to test the impact of a close encounter because meteoroids are characterised by their numerous encounters with planets.
+This close encounter happened just after the initialisation phase for the FLI had ended.

 We measured the effect of this close encounter on each indicator.
 The three arrows illustrate the difference between the value of the indicator prior to the encounter and its value at the end of the integration.
-It seems that the mMEGNO reacts less to this close encounter.
+These Deltas show the effect of a close encounter on the final value of the indicators.
+While the FLI and OFLI react similarly ($\Delta_1 = 5.22$ for the FLI and $\Delta_2 = 4.76$ for the OFLI), the mMEGNO reacts less to this close encounter ($\Delta_3 = 1.65$).
 It also appears to react slower.
+Table \ref{tab:indicateurs} summarises the features of each indicator.